cortexor/reviewing-a-pull-request/README.md

 This fun open soug g g g rce game was cloned from: https://github.com/jakesgordon/javascript-tetris

-It is need to be editedfffffff
+It is need to be editedfffffffwerwer